CodeCasterNL/WindowsServiceExtensions/docs/index.md

 You might receive multiple `OnPowerEvent()`/`OnSessionChange()` calls in succession, be sure to lock and/or debounce where appropriate.

-**TODO**: we can do that.

 Do note that the statuses received can vary.
 You get either `ResumeSuspend`, `ResumeAutomatic` or both, never neither, after a machine wake, reboot or boot.

-## TODO
-When the task returns, the host stays up.
-This might be a problem if you start multiple background services that should shut down the application when the last one has done its work.